 Acne can be embarrassing and cause a loss of self-confidence in individuals, affecting their social and professional lives.
 It can not only be a source of distress but is also a sign that the skin is in an unhealthy state of chronic inflammation.
-Catherine’s fundamental belief is that acne is preventable and every effort should be made to treat it in its early non-inflammatory stages.
+Our fundamental belief is that acne is preventable and every effort should be made to treat it in its early non-inflammatory stages.
 Acne is only preventable if addressed in its initial stages with the onset of whiteheads and blackheads.

 Rosacea is a disorder of the sebaceous or oil glands, affecting the skin’s appearance and texture.
 Traditionally rosacea is often thought to be characterized by redness, where in fact some individuals may not show any redness at all.
 Indicators of the condition include flushing, the presence of tiny dilated blood vessels and textural damage in areas with a large number of oil glands like the nose, chin, and cheeks.
 In many cases, breakouts can occur that are often mistaken for adult acne.